mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ### Secondary

-I won't list them all—a copy of the original planning document [can be viewed here](https://paper.dropbox.com/doc/Research-Plan-Product-Alert-Redesign-UnmoderatedRemote--AiXKsqfi60kJdDywTdQdKB6OAQ-tZXs9XmqXSKl1mnOXMPK4)—however from a high-level point of view, secondary objectives were split in to various themes of inquiry:
+I won&rsquo;t list them all—a copy of the original planning document [can be viewed here](https://paper.dropbox.com/doc/Research-Plan-Product-Alert-Redesign-UnmoderatedRemote--AiXKsqfi60kJdDywTdQdKB6OAQ-tZXs9XmqXSKl1mnOXMPK4)—however from a high-level point of view, secondary objectives were split in to various themes of inquiry:

 E.g.

 _Content_, _visual design_, _customer expectations_

-Within these themes, we could pose various questions that we'd like to get some answers to:
+Within these themes, we could pose various questions that we&rsquo;d like to get some answers to:

 E.g.